-Taxes are considerably low in Georgia, The World Economic Forum’s Global Competitiveness Report listed Georgia the ninth lowest-tax economy.
+Taxes are considerably low in Georgia, The World Economic Forum’s Global Competitiveness Report listed Georgia as the 8th lowest-tax economy.

-Georgia taxes legal entities on their worldwide income, but it may be available a tax credit for foreign tax paid up to the the income tax assessed in Georgia.
+Georgia taxes legal entities on their worldwide income, but a tax credit may be available for foreign tax paid up to the income tax assessed in Georgia.

-Payments to residents and non-residents on interests, dividends and royalties are subject to a final withholding tax of 5%.
+Payments to residents and non-residents on interests, dividends, and royalties are subject to a final withholding tax of 5%.
 Payments on technical or professional fees are subject to a 10% withholding tax.
-If recipient is a resident company of a considered tax-haven, where a 15% withholding tax may apply
+If a recipient is a resident company of a considered tax-haven, a 15% withholding tax may apply

-Regarding anti-avoidance rules, Georgia has a comprehensive transfer pricing regulation, where transactions between related companies (both resident and non-resident) should be made at fair-market value and documentation should be maintained and submitted to tax authorities under request.
-There are no thin capitalization and controlled foreign companies rules (CFC).
+Regarding anti-avoidance rules, Georgia has a comprehensive transfer pricing regulation, where transactions between related companies (both resident and non-resident) should be made at fair market value and documentation should be maintained and submitted to tax authorities under request.
+There are no thin capitalization and controlled foreign companies (CFC) rules.